 The Regent’s Canal in de Beauvoir, East London, has never been clearer than it was this spring and summer.
 It teemed with tiny fish, the swans bred and dragonflies hovered.
 It’s the result of the work of a small team of volunteers called The Wildlife Gardeners of Haggerston.
 They’ve spent the last five years rewilding this stretch of water and the transformation is profound.
 Floating islands have been planted with native aquatic flora to filter the water and create a new wildlife habitat.
 It is a bit of ecological magic.

-Then, as you walk along the towpath, the fish and lush underwater forest gives way to a pile of unsightly rubbish reminiscent of a river in Delhi.
-The bridge traps the litter in it’s funnel and it becomes churned and broken under passing barges.
+Then, as you walk along the towpath, the fish and the underwater forest give way to a pile of unsightly rubbish reminiscent of a river in Delhi.
+A bridge traps the litter like a funnel which is then churned and broken under passing barges.
 I found this so disturbing that I set about contacting the Wildlife Gardeners to ask how I could help.

-I know it flies in the face of feminism to admit it but I do love cleaning.
+It flies in the face of feminism to admit it but I do love cleaning.
 I’ve written about it before, including an A-Z of eco friendly spring cleaning tips.
 The idea of a canal clean-up was right up my street.
-It didn’t seem too onerous until I was handed a two metre litter picker and a grappling hook.
-It was then I realised there is no easy method of getting the rubbish out whilst protecting the wildlife and fragile ecosystem.
+I was handed a two metre litter picker and a grappling hook.
+It was then I realised there is no easy method of getting the rubbish out while protecting the wildlife and fragile ecosystem.

 You too can make a difference.
 A community litter pick is happening somewhere near you and all you need to do is find it.
 Check out Plastic Patrol who organise clean-ups that combine fitness activities, Keep Britain Tidy, and Clean Up UK.